Asbury Park, New Jersey: LGBTQ+ community

-Every summer the Jersey Gay Pride parade, the state's largest, draws hundreds of thousands of people to this LGBT destination.
 Project R.E.A.L. is a community organization for young LGBTQ+ socializing in Asbury Park.

 The LGBTQ-centered St. Laurent Social Club on Seventh Avenue first opened as the woman-owned St. Laurent Hotel in 1885.
 It eventually became the iconic Jersey Shore LGBTQ mainstay Hotel Tides, and reopened again as the St. Laurent in 2022 following a sale.

-Multiple restaurants in town are LGBTQ+-owned.
+Multiple restaurants in city are LGBTQ+-owned.

 In 1999, Madonna producer Shep Pettibone opened Paradise, a gay discotheque near the ocean.
 He has since also opened the Empress Hotel, one of the state's only gay-oriented hotels.
-Asbury has a long history of welcoming gay men.
-Other well-known now-defunct gay clubs include Down the Street, so named because it was located down the street from other popular gay clubs, Odyssey and M&K.

 One subset of the LGBTQ+ community is the lesbian community of Asbury Park, a city with a tradition of lesbian bars stretching back to the 1930s.
 In the late 1930s, 208 Bond Street was the location of a women's bar.
 In 1965, former nun Margaret "Maggie the Cat" Hogan opened the groundbreaking lesbian club Chez Elle (French for "her house"), also known as the Chez-L Lounge, and eventually joined a lawsuit that defeated efforts to discriminate against gay patrons at New Jersey nightclubs.

+The Bond Street Bar was a lesbian joint in the 1970s, and the third floor of the M&K nightclub, a gay disco at Monroe and Cookman Avenue, was for lesbians.